EngineBuilder#

 Tuple of all quantity generators present in the builder.

-Whether to show progress bars curing sampling.
+Whether to show progress bars during sampling.

 List of additional position keys that should be tracked.